vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-auth.md

 Depending on your security requirements, you may want to limit a client registration time-to-live (TTL).
 Limiting the client registration will effectively limit the Sinch client acting on behalf of the _User_ on the particular device after the TTL has expired.
 I.e. effectively preventing the client to make or receive calls after the registration TTL has expired.

 To limit the registration in time, create the _JWT_ as described in the sections above, but with the additional claim `sinch:rtc:instance:exp`.
+The value for this claim should be in the same format as claims `iat` and `exp`, i.e. a JSON numeric value representing the number of seconds since _Unix Epoch_ (UTC).

 __Example JWT Payload__: